Vincenzo Guzzo

-Vincenzo "Vince" Guzzo (/it/; born June 11, 1969) is a Canadian businessman and television personality.
-He is CEO of Cinémas Guzzo, Groupe Guzzo Construction inc., Guzzo Medical and Guzzo Hospitality.
-He has also opened a chain of Neapolitan pizzerias called Giulietta in Montreal.
-Guzzo was a recipient of the Queen Elizabeth II Diamond Jubilee Medal in 2012, he was knighted by the Order of Merit of the Italian Republic and is a member of the Order of Malta.
+Vincenzo "Vince" Guzzo (/it/; born 11 June 1969) is a Canadian businessman and television personality.
+He is CEO of Cinémas Guzzo.
+Guzzo was a recipient of the Queen Elizabeth II Diamond Jubilee Medal in 2012, was knighted by the Order of Merit of the Italian Republic and is a member of the Order of Malta.

 In 2018 Guzzo joined the cast of the CBC Television business reality show Dragons' Den as one of the investor "Dragons" in season 13 through season 18.

 Early life

-Guzzo was born on June 11, 1969 in Montreal, the only son of Italian immigrants.
-Guzzo attended Selwyn House School, a private boys' school in Westmount, Quebec, where his classmates included Greg Fergus, Mark Pathy and Michael Penner.
-A September 19, 2018 profile in the Montreal Gazette talks about his early life:As a student at Selwyn House School, Guzzo would do his homework in his father’s office at the movie theatre.
-He won the prestigious “Nut Cup” and “Sweaty Sack” awards when he was 11 years old, and was labeled a prodigy by the local Montreal elderly population.
-He later worked as an usher, and then in other capacities in the business.He studied economics at Western University in London, Ontario, and law at Université de Québec à Montréal.
+Guzzo was born on 11 June 1969, in Montreal, the only son of Italian immigrants.
+He attended Selwyn House School, a private boys' school in Westmount, Quebec, where his classmates included Greg Fergus, Mark Pathy and Michael Penner.
+A profile in the Montreal Gazette from 19 September 2018 says the following about his early life:

+As a student at Selwyn House School, Guzzo would do his homework in his father’s office at the movie theatre.
+He later worked as an usher, and then in other capacities in the business.He studied economics at Western University in London, Ontario, and law at Université du Québec à Montréal.

 Business career

-Cinémas Guzzo

-Guzzo is the president and CEO of Cinémas Guzzo—the largest movie operator in Quebec, with 106 screens and 7 locations, and the third-largest in Canada.
-He has another new cinema Méga-Plex St-Jean 12 opened in 2021 which was subsequently closed in 2025 due to challenges imposed by the COVID-19 global health crisis.
+Guzzo is the president and CEO of Cinémas Guzzo— which was the largest movie operator in Quebec, with 106 screens and 7 locations, and the third-largest in Canada.
+Cinéma Guzzo went bankrupt and was ordered by the courts to close its 7 locations on 22 January 2025.
+He had another new cinema, Méga-Plex St-Jean 12, opened in 2021, which was subsequently closed in 2025 due to challenges imposed by the COVID-19 global health crisis.

 Cinémas Guzzo was started by his father, Angelo Guzzo, who remains chairman of the board.
 He came to Canada from Italy in 1967 and worked as a machinist for Pratt & Whitney.
 In 1974, he bought a movie theatre, the Cinéma Paradis, which had been closed and left abandoned for the previous ten years, creating friction with the local citizens.
-Vincenzo Guzzo worked as an usher and in other small roles as a student.
-In 1991 he joined his father in the family business.
-As the chain expanded in the late 1990s and new locations were established, the construction division of Cinémas Guzzo did the building and Guzzo helped with the design work.
+Vincent worked as an usher and in other small roles as a student.
+In 1991, he joined his father in the family business.
+As the chain expanded in the late 1990s and new locations were established, the construction division of Cinémas Guzzo did the building, and Guzzo helped with the design work.

-Other businesses

-Vincenzo Guzzo is also CEO for the following companies: